France says Yemen hostage video is genuine

 There has been no public claim of responsibility for her abduction so far.
 The video first appeared on YouTube on May 4.

 "It is a video in which Isabelle Prime appears.
-All the relevant state services are mobilized to free our compatriot," the French foreign ministry said on Monday without elaborating.
+All the relevant state services are mobilised to free our compatriot," the French foreign ministry said on Monday without elaborating.

 In recent years tribesmen have taken foreigners hostage to press the government to provide them with services or to free jailed relatives.